yulu/yulu.github.io/blog1/_posts/2024-01-15-effective-learning-2.md

 - Mastery: Seeing a little progress every day.
 - Focus: Concentrating fully on a single task.
-- Mindfullness: Recognizing the positive impact on others.
+- Mindfulness: Recognizing the positive impact on others.

 In the middle of 2021, due to stress from work and life, I couldn't sleep well.
 I decided to get up at four or five in the morning to study vocabulary, and later, I added interview preparation, blogging, and morning exercise.
 Gradually, I developed the habit of waking up early, and the one or two hours of undisturbed time in the morning proved to be highly productive.
 I noticed a significantly positive change in my overall wellbeing, and my sense of happiness increased.
 The reason was the daily two-hour experience of "flow" in the morning, which brought me great help and made me realize true happiness.
 Later, I voluntarily took breaks from work in 2022 and 2023, both times enjoying several months of not working.
 During these periods, I had ample time to read and study, and I fully enjoyed this positive experience of "flow".